HandBrake/HandBrake-docs/source/docs/en/1.3.0/advanced/chapter-markers.markdown

 HandBrake can copy chapter markers from your source to the MP4, MKV, or WebM output file.

 In HandBrake, if you click on the Chapters tab, you'll see a list of detected chapters.
-HandBrake will automatically generate chapter names in the following format:  "Chatper n" where n is the chapter number.
+HandBrake will automatically generate chapter names in the following format:  "Chapter n" where n is the chapter number.

 ![Chapters Tab](../../images/windows/chapters-1.0.0.png "Chapters Tab")

 ## Renaming chapters

-If you wish, you can rename these by simply simply altering the names shown in the chapters tab.
+If you wish, you can rename these by simply altering the names shown in the chapters tab.

 You can also import or export the set of chapter markers.
-HandBrake supports importing of CSV (Command seperated Values) files.
+HandBrake supports importing of CSV (Comma Separated Values) files.

 Click the Import button to choose a CSV file.
 The file must be in the following format: